nqnm/Colorful/.github/README.md

 > BSPWM Workpace Preview Functions:
 > Use `ctrl+alt+p` to completely de/activate bspwm workspace preview.
-> Use `ctrl+alt+d` to deactive bspwm workspace preview for the current screen resolution but activate it again when the screen resolution changes.
+> Use `ctrl+alt+d` to deactivate bspwm workspace preview for the current screen resolution but automatically activate it again when the screen resolution changes.

 # Kitty Sessions & Shorcuts